Neerja: Plot

 22-year-old Neerja Bhanot arrives late for a house party one evening.
 Her mother, Rama, expresses concern about Neerja's job as a flight attendant, suggesting that Neerja should return to her old modelling career.
 Neerja insists on keeping her job.
-She is driven to the airport by her friend Jaideep.
+On the early morning of 5 September 1986, she is driven to Chhatrapati Shivaji Maharaj International Airport by her friend Jaideep.

-During the flight, Neerja reflects on her brief, unhappy arranged marriage to Naresh, a professional in Doha, Qatar, who abused her over her small dowry and inability to perform household work.
+Neerja boards Pan Am 73, from Mumbai to New York with stops in Karachi and Frankfurt.
+During the first leg, she reflects on her brief, unhappy arranged marriage to Naresh, a professional in Doha, Qatar, who abused her over her small dowry and inability to perform household work.
 She eventually returned home for a modelling contract.
-Naresh sent her parents a letter complaining about the dowry and their daughter's lack of domestic skills, demanding that Neerja either bring back the money or not return it at all.
+Naresh sent her parents a letter complaining about the dowry and their daughter's lack of domestic skills, demanding that Neerja either bring back the money or not return at all.
 Neerja left Naresh and landed a job with Pan Am Airways.

-As Neerja boards Pan Am 73, it is meanwhile revealed that the Abu Nidal organisation, a Libyan-sponsored Palestinian terrorist group, plans to hijack the plane in Karachi.
-The plane takes off from Mumbai's Chhatrapati Shivaji Maharaj International Airport and lands in Karachi's Jinnah International Airport, where the four Abu Nidal terrorists, disguised as security officers escorting a Libyan diplomat, hijack the plane.
+Meanwhile, the Abu Nidal organisation, a Libyan-sponsored Palestinian terrorist group, plans to hijack the plane in Karachi's Jinnah International Airport.
+The plane lands as scheduled wherein the four Abu Nidal terrorists, disguised as security officers escorting a Libyan diplomat, infiltrate the airport.
 Neerja quickly alerts the cockpit, without the terrorists knowing, and the three American pilots escape through the overhead hatch, fleeing to the terminal under fire from the hijackers.
-The American pilots had just enough time to escape, as the hijackers did not realise that the cockpit of a Boeing 747 is located upstairs.
+The American pilots had just enough time to escape, as the hijackers did not realise that the cockpit of a Boeing 747 is on the upper level.

 When a Kenyan-born Indian American passenger reveals himself as an American, one of the terrorists murders him and dumps his body off the aircraft in front of the Pakistani negotiators.
-The terrorists try to locate a radio engineer among the passengers by ordering Neerja to make an announcement over the intercom.
+The terrorists try to locate a radio engineer among the passengers by ordering Neerja to announce over the intercom.
 When Imran Ali, a Pakistani radio engineer, begins to stand up, Neerja signals for him to sit down.
-The terrorists have the flight attendants collect all passports to identify the American passengers and hold them hostage; Neerja and her colleagues collect the passports, disposing of any American passports by throwing them down trash chutes or hiding them under seats.
+The terrorists have the flight attendants collect all passports to identify the American passengers and hold them hostage; Neerja and her colleagues comply, disposing of any American passports by throwing them down trash chutes or hiding them under seats.
 Dejected over not finding any American passports, the hijackers instead take a British passenger hostage.